A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Classical Orthogonal Moments

-The PHT consists of three different transformations: the Polar Complex Exponential Transform (PCET), the Polar Cosine Transform (PCT), and the Polar Sine Transform (PST).
-The radial basis function of the PCET, $R_{nm}^{(\rm{PCET})}(r)$, is defined as
+In this group, the famous methods mainly include Radial Harmonic Fourier Moments (RHFM) [38], Exponent-Fourier Moments (EFM) [39], and PHT [40].
+Here, PHT consists of three different transformations: Polar Complex Exponential Transform (PCET), Polar Cosine Transform (PCT), and Polar Sine Transform (PST).
+Their radial basis function definitions are summarized in Table 1, which directly satisfy the orthogonality condition in Equation (7).